 - Children are taught in mixed ability groups and use the concrete, pictorial and abstract approach (CPA) to ensure that procedural and conceptual understanding are developed simultaneously.

-- Emphasis placed on ‘learning’ through reasoning, developing multiple strategies and concepts towards understanding.
+- Emphasis is placed on ‘learning’ through reasoning, developing multiple strategies and concepts towards understanding.

 - During lessons, teachers use precise questioning to check, assess and challenge children’s understanding and in response, children are expected to articulate their explanations to problems using accurate mathematical vocabulary.

 Elworth CE Primary School places great emphasis on the children having times tables knowledge at their finger tips in KS2.
-To support the children to develop this automaticity, children are encouraged to practise on Times Tables Rockstars.
+To support the children to develop this automaticity, children follow a Times Table Fluency programme throughout Year 3 and Year 4 which enables children to develop their fluency and quick recall of all multiplication facts up to 12 x 12, as well as the corresponding division facts.
+This then allows for further consolidation throughout Year 5 and Year 6.